You have turned-in this assignment. You can review the lesson and see your previous answers.

 Indonesia's strategic location between the Indian and Pacific Ocean makes it a key part of the world's shipping network.

-It sits along some of the busiest international shipping routes, including the Strait to Malacca, which is vital for trade between Asia, the Middle East and Europe.
+It sits along some of the busiest international shipping routes, including the Strait of Malacca, which is vital for trade between Asia, the Middle East and Europe.

 This location allows Indonesia to act as a gateway for global trade, helping goods move quickly and efficiently between regions.

-True or false?
-Indonesia has a small population, unlimited regional influence.
+True or false, Indonesia has a small population and limited regional influence.

 Fantastic.

-Fantastic, the reason why this is false is because, Indonesia is the fourth most populous country.
+The reason why this is false is because Indonesia is the fourth most populous country.

-This gives its significant regional influence, particularly through its leadership in ASEAN and its status as the largest economy in Southeast Asia, well done.
+This gives its significant regional influence, particularly through its leadership in ASEAN and its status as the largest economy in Southeast Asia.

 I would like you to explain how regional trade agreements benefit Indonesia.